zanata/zanata-spa/README.md

 ## Setup and Deployment

 1. Make sure [node and npm](http://nodejs.org/) are installed.
-2. Setup dependencies: `npm run setup`.
+2. Setup dependencies: `make setup`.

 ### Run with live reload

-Build and run a server: `npm run watch`.
+Build and run a server: `make watch`.

  - Editor is available at [localhost:8000](http://localhost:8000)
    - the editor will be blank at the base URL, include the project-version to